Zickydeng/Zickydeng/README.md

-### Hi there👋!
+## Hi there 👋 !

-#### Welcome to my GitHub page
+#### Welcome to my GitHub
 ---
-#### I'M Zicky E Deng
+#### I'M Elijah A. Deng aka Zicky
 ---

-I'm an accomplished 4X Certified Salesforce/Frontend React Developer, an avid learner who is super passionate about web developement.I'm also a creative problem solver who identify issues and solve them with positive attitude.
-I develop plans, take ownership and ddeliver solutions.
-A tenacious self-starter, highly driven individual with a successful track record in Apps Development.
+I'm an accomplished 4X Certified Salesforce/Frontend React Developer who is very passionate about web developement.
+I enjoys developing plans, take ownership, design and deliver solutions.
+A tenacious self-starter, highly driven individual with strong work ethics.
+I love developing app, learning new technologies and creating contents.
+I'm very much pleased to have you here on my gitHub page and I hope we can all learn a thing or two from one another.

 - 🔭 I’m currently working as a Salesforce Developer LWC Specialist and a part-time frontend React developer.
 - 🌱 I published thesis paper on 'Magnetism' in two major Scientific Journals: Data in Brief & Forensic science International.